Fatigue is one of the most common and disabling symptoms of multiple sclerosis.

 - Provigil or Alertec (modafinil), an agent that promotes wakefulness

-- Ritalin (methylphenidate), which stimulates the CNS
+- Ritalin (methylphenidate), which stimulates the central nervous system

-For people experiencing a severe flare-up of symptoms, doctors may recommend short term treatment with high dose corticosteroids.
+For people experiencing a severe flare-up of symptoms, doctors may recommend short-term treatment with high-dose corticosteroids.

 - oxybutynin (Ditropan), darifenacin (Enablex), or prazosin (Minipress) for bladder problems

-Alongside taking medication, people may find that developing a good support network and sharing the experience of MS fatigue help improve their emotional well-being.
+Alongside taking medication, people may find that developing a good support network and sharing the experience of MS fatigue can help improve their emotional well-being.

 There is no cure for MS fatigue.
 It is usually unpredictable and can worsen or improve for a time.